Looking Closely at the Growth Curve for A. O. Smith Corporation (AOS)

 Sponsored

-The average price from analysts is $74.50, which is $3.06 above the current price.
-AOS currently public float of 132.01M and currently shorts hold a 4.50% ratio of that float.
-Today, the average trading volume of AOS was 923.77K shares.
+The average price from analysts is $76.75, which is -$2.61 below the current price.
+AOS currently public float of 119.53M and currently shorts hold a 4.97% ratio of that float.
+Today, the average trading volume of AOS was 986.98K shares.

 AOS’s Market Performance